BachPhu/Obsidian-Notes/School/Notes/Ch 1.1-1.3, 1.5-1.6.md

 ---
 ## Pure Substances

-- A **pure substance** (usually referred to simply as a _substance_) is matter that has distinct properties and a composition that does not vary from sample to sample.
+- A **pure substance** (usually referred to simply as a _substance_) is made up of only one
+component, and its composition is invariant
 	-  Water and table salt (sodium chloride) are examples of pure substances.

 > [!NOTE]